Our Approach

 Varoglutamstat improved kidney function in completed Phase 2 VIVIAD and VIVA-MIND studies

 Based on the known anti-inflammatory activity of varoglutamstat, the protocol for the Phase 2 VIVIAD and VIVA-MIND studies in early AD, which were completed in 2024, included the investigation of kidney function and measurement of biomarkers of kidney inflammation and fibrosis to explore the role of QPCT/L inhibition on kidney function.
 Although patients in these studies were selected for their AD status and not for their kidney function level, many of them had reduced kidney function due to age and or comorbidities.
 The two independent Phase 2 clinical studies demonstrated a statistically significant improvement in kidney function (as measured by an increase in eGFR) under treatment with Vivoryon’s lead candidate, varoglutamstat.
-The treatment effect, in particular in patients with diabetes, was unprecedentedly large and was shown to be sustainable over a period of 2 years.
+The treatment effect, in particular in patients with diabetes, was unprecedentedly large and was shown to be sustainable over a period of two years.